Last update:

 decoration

-The following four sonnets are from a series addressed to a youth, and give a fair sample of a considerable class of Elizabethan verses, in which classic conceits were mingled with a certain amount of real feeling.
+The following sonnets are from a series addressed to a youth, and give a fair sample of a considerable class of Elizabethan verses, in which classic conceits were mingled with a certain amount of real feeling.

 decoration